 What are the benefits of geofencing?

 A: Geofencing can increase sales but it is also a very inexpensive brand awareness tool that can remind customers of your brand and create top of mind awareness.
-Geofencing also plays a role in ZMOT or “zero moment of truth,” which is when a customer begins the research process.
+Geofencing also plays a role in ZMOT or “zero moments of truth,” which is when a customer begins the research process.
 If you are not able to be found during this research you are simply not an option.

 When should I use geofencing?